Cleveland Hearing & Speech Center (CHSC) has a long and remarkable history

 only nonprofit organization dedicated solely to serving those with special communication

 needs.
-CHSC consistently serves nearly 8,000 children and adults each year
+CHSC consistently serves over 6,000 children and adults each year

 and provides the following programs and services: Hearing,